4th Foreign Infantry Regiment

 Colonel Brulé - 4e REI - 4 REI - 4th REI - 4th Foreign Infantry Regiment - Foreign Legion - Algeria - 1963

 Colonel Jacques Brulé, the last commander of the 4e REI, 1963.
-He himself was a member of the 4e DBLE in Senegal in 1941-43.
+He served with the 4e DBLE in Senegal from 1941-1943.

 Certificate VELITE - 4e REI - 4 REI - 4th REI - 4th Foreign Infantry Regiment - Foreign Legion - Algeria - 1964